Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 We left the car by Tungulending, and off we went to visit Skeifárfoss waterfall.

-I had no idea how far the hike was, but we aimed at seeing the waterfall in the evening sun, when the sun was shining directly at it.
+I had no idea how far the hike was, but we aimed to see the waterfall in the evening sun, when it was shining directly on it.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaWe hiked on the rocky beach